Stairway to Heaven (South Korean TV series): Synopsis

 Jung-suh regains her memory when Yoo-ri nearly hits her with her car again and rushes to tell Song-joo.
 She forgives Tae-hwa as she knew he did it out of love.
 Jung-suh and Song-joo are happy together, until she discovers she has eye cancer.
 She asks Tae-hwa to take her away from Song-joo, since she can't bear to see him in pain.
 Gradually, Jung-suh's vision deteriorates into blindness.
 Tae-hwa tells Song-joo and his family the truth starting from the accident.
-Yoo-ri is arrested, and her mother goes insane and is admitted to a mental hospital.
+Yoo-ri is arrested, and her mother, who goes insane, is admitted to a mental hospital.

 Song-joo marries Jung-suh, who is now blind, with the blessing of his mother and her father.
 Jung-suh tells Tae-hwa that her one wish is to see Song-joo's face one last time.
 Both Song-joo and Tae-hwa ask a doctor to let them give Jung-suh one of their corneas, but the doctor tells them that they can't take corneas from live donors.
-Tae-hwa wants to grant her wish at all costs and commits suicide via car crash in order to donate his cornea to her.
+Tae-hwa, wanting to grant her wish at all costs, commits suicide to donate his cornea to her.
 After his death, Jung-suh has the operation and is able to see again.
 However, Song-joo finds out about Tae-hwa's death and later on tells Jung-suh.
 She starts to feel sick again, and the doctor states that the tumor has spread to her brain and is inoperable; the same incurable illness that killed her mother.
 Jung-suh, realizing this, forgives Tae Mi-ra and Yoo-ri because of Tae-hwa.
 Both Yoo-ri and Tae Mi-ra feel remorse for their wrongdoings against Jung-suh, and apologize to her.
 Jung-suh dies a few days later at the seaside near her childhood home, in the arms of Song-joo.
 The ending scene reverts to the beginning scene where Song-joo is playing his piano by the ocean of the memorable beach house.
 He says, "Perhaps, that person (Tae-hwa) might have loved that girl (Jung-suh) more than I. But even though I say this, that doesn't mean that I loved her any less."